eason-pan-ep/youtube_downloader/README.md

 - Give my a thumbs up
 - Send me a cup of coffee using the sponsor button on top of the page

+---
+Special thanks to the open-sourced API developers for pytubefix (https://github.com/JuanBindez/pytubefix)